freedomofpress/securedrop-protocol/README.md

  * Zero explicit metadata on the server; there are implicit metadata such as access patterns to the API
  * Key isolation: each key is used only for a cryptographic purpose: signing, encryption, message fetching

+## Why is this unique?
+What is implemented here is a small-scale, self-contained, anonymous message box, where anonymous parties (sources) can contact and receive replies from trusted parties (journalists).
+The whole protocol does not require server authentication and every API call can be indipendent and self-contained.
+Message submission and retrieval is completely symmetric for both kind of parties making the single HTTP requests potentially indistinguishable.
+The server does not have information about message senders, receivers, the number of sources or login times, because there is no concept of users and thus of logins.
+However, the server must not reveal anything about the contained message states to any external party: thus every user on the internet who want to try to fetch messages must learn nothing about the internal state of the server.
+To do so, a special message fetching mechanism is implemented, where only the intended recipients are able to discover if they have pending messages and eventually download them.

 ## Security
 For an informal threat model and comparison with other schemes, see the [related wiki page](https://github.com/freedomofpress/securedrop-poc/wiki/Proposals-comparison).